russnes/rust_python_package_example/README.md

 python3 setup.py install --user
 ```

-Finally import rustpythonmoduleexample in a python script like a normal library, and run functions with
+Finally import the module in a python script like a normal library, and run functions with
 ```shell
 from rust_python_package_example import module_example